-Natural gas extraction in the Marcellus Shale region of Pennsylvania has brought millions of dollars and thousands of jobs to the area, however this growth has come at steep price of multiple employment lawsuits, in which oil workers have claimed they are owed over time and related damages pursuant to the Fair Labor Standards Act.
+Natural gas extraction in the Marcellus Shale region of Pennsylvania has brought millions of dollars and thousands of jobs to the area.
+However, this growth has come at the steep price of employment lawsuits in which workers have claimed they are owed overtime and related damages pursuant to the Fair Labor Standards Act (FLSA).

 Hawkins, Joanna.
 “News Release.”
 WHD : US Labor Department Helps More than 5,300 Pennsylvania and West Virginia Oil and Gas Workers Recover $4.5M in Back Wages for Unpaid Overtime [12/09/2014].
 US Department of Labor, 9 Dec.
 2014.
 Web.
 26 Dec.
 2014. <http://www.dol.gov/opa/media/press/whd/WHD20141883.htm>.